codacy-open-source-projects-scans/dnf/doc/command_ref.rst

 ---------------

 | Command: ``module``

+.. warning:: Modularity is deprecated, and functionality will be removed in a future release of DNF5.

 Modularity overview is available at :ref:`man page dnf.modularity(7) <modularity-label>`.
 Module subcommands take :ref:`\<module-spec>\ <specifying_modules-label>`... arguments that specify modules or profiles.